-During the year ended September 30, 2022, CIA received \$149,368 of subsidies from the FSM National Government.
+During the year ended September 30, 2023, CIA received \$563,150 of subsidies from the FSM National Government for its operating costs.

 CIA utilizes airplanes owned by the FSM National Government at no cost.
 Although there is no written agreement governing the use, CIA is responsible for the servicing and repairs of the airplanes.